Capture The Red Magic Of Moab

-After lunch, we will embark on a one-of-a-kind 4x4 'backcountry' safari!
+After lunch, we will embark on a one-of-a-kind 4x4 'backcountry' safari (provided by Navtec, an authorized concessioner of Arches NP and Canyonlands NP)!
 This excursion will take our Moab experience to another level of authenticity as we leave the paved roads and explore rarely-seen vistas!

 After our backcountry safari, we'll have time for a short break, then we'll enjoy a picnic-style dinner in Arches National Park and capture the sky unfold gorgeous golden hues onto the beautiful Garden of Eden at sunset.
 Conditions and energy pending, we remain in Arches National Park (we will most likely head to Double Arch) for further experiments with astrophotography, including star trails and time lapses.

 Night: astrophotography at Double Arch, Arches National Park